Onyx Grand Prix: 1989 season

-During this upswing things started to look ominous.
-Van Rossem's lavish lifestyle and extravagance came to the fore, having purchased a US$20 million Gulfstream IV business jet prior to the Phoenix Grand Prix.
+Van Rossem purchased a US$20 million Gulfstream IV business jet prior to the Phoenix Grand Prix.
 Johansson was also disqualified in Canada after a botched pit-stop saw him tear the air gun rig apart.
 Amidst all the dark clouds, a sunny day arrived at the 1989 French Grand Prix.
 Both cars were ideally suited to the Paul Ricard circuit and comfortably finished 1–2 in pre-qualifying.
 They both had an even more impressive qualifying proper, with Gachot ending up 11th on the grid and Johansson 13th.
 Gachot ran with Alesi, who finished 4th, before a battery problem put him down to 13th, while Johansson scored the team's first points with a fine 5th place.
 The two points were now set to get the team out of pre-qualifying for the remainder of the season, but it came to nothing at the next round in Britain.
 Johansson failed to qualify and Gachot qualified 21st before having his race blighted by handling problems.
 The Minardis would finish 5th and 6th however, condemning Onyx to the ruthless world of pre-qualifying, although the fact that the two Brabhams and Dallara's Alex Caffi were no longer pre-qualifiers made this task easier for them.
 Johansson would qualify in Germany, Hungary and Belgium, with Gachot missing out in Germany (which would be the only time during the 1989 season that an Onyx would succeed in getting through pre-qualifying without then going on to qualify).
 Trouble flared up once again with Van Rossem and his flamboyancy as he had been quoted in the press as saying he was attempting to attract top drivers to the team and was in the process of investing US$40 million into Porsche's F1 engine project while, in reality and behind closed doors, Van Rossem was beginning to bemoan the cost of running a Formula One team and was even rumoured to be reluctant to pay the team's bills.
 Van Rossem went one step further by saying on Belgian TV that he would quit F1 if the Porsche engine deal fell through.
 Many saw this as an admission that he was tired of the sport and sought a reason to get out.
 Van Rossem's spectacularly destructive and erratic antics went on: he also made some controversial comments in a Belgian newspaper during the Belgian GP weekend, drawing the ire of two of F1's most powerful men, F1 commercial rights holder and F1 management CEO Bernie Ecclestone and then-FIA president Jean-Marie Balestre.
 He denied apparent allegations that he had referred to Balestre as a Nazi (Balestre apparently was part of the pro-Nazi Vichy French military during World War II) and Ecclestone as a Mafia boss.
 Ecclestone then banned Van Rossem from attending any further Grands Prix.